Category Archives: Japanese Royals

 Crown Prince Akishino (left) with his brother Emperor Naruhito and his sister-in-law Empress Masako; Credit – By 江戸村のとくぞう – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=78703618

 On December 1, 2017, Japanese Prime Minister Shinzo Abe announced that Emperor Akihito would abdicate on April 30, 2019, and that his elder son Crown Prince Naruhito would become Emperor.
 As his elder brother Emperor Naruhito has no sons, Crown Prince Akishino became the heir presumptive to the Chrysanthemum Throne upon Naruhito’s accession on May 1, 2019.
 Crown Prince Akishino is followed in the line of succession by his son Prince Hisahito.
-Unless Emperor Naruhito has a son or the laws of succession are changed, it is very likely that Prince Hisahito will one day inherit the throne.
+Unless Emperor Naruhito has a son or the succession laws are changed, Prince Hisahito will likely inherit the throne.
 On April 19, 2020, Akishino was to be formally invested as Crown Prince of Japan.
 However, the ceremony was postponed to November 8, 2020, due to the COVID-19 pandemic.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.